If you're a nonprofit fundraising superhero, chances are you also moonlight as a savvy storyteller. Sound like you?

 In general, most donor stewardship leaves donors feeling mehhhh.
 To be memorable in their hearts, minds, and wallets, you've got to remind donors of their exceptional awesomeness—and your gratitude for that radness.
 As you share impact and success stories, cast donors as the hero to celebrate the results their donations made happen.

 In addition to making donors the hero, your impact story could feature the donor and their giving story.
-We love what The San Francisco Foundation has done for their donors.

-Wait, what did I give to again?
+What did I give to again?

 Pop quiz time!
 Which of the following statements is more meaningful to donors?
-A. “Your gift was able to feed 500 people in need,” or B. “Your gift made it possible for Karen to have a hot meal this week.”
+A. “Your gift was able to feed 500 people in need,” or B. “Your gift made it possible for Jess to have a hot meal this week.”
 You get a gold star if you answered B!

 Research has shown that donors want to understand the impact of their gift.
 Understanding becomes easier when you bring specific and tangible details to life.
 When it comes to your storytelling, what does that mean?
 Rather than trying to tell a story about a whole program or all the people in it, find a way to make it real.
 Paint a picture; a visual for donors to see in their mind’s eye.
 Connect the dots for them.